Antonio-Jefferson/QuickSnack/README.md

 # QuickSnack - Site Mobile

 QuickSnack is a restaurant that specializes in delivering orders in a record time of just 6 minutes.
-In this project, you will have the opportunity to implement the DrivenEats mobile site, which offers a simple and intuitive experience for customers to choose their dish, drink and dessert combo.
+In this project, you will have the opportunity to implement the QuickSnack mobile site, which offers a simple and intuitive experience for customers to choose their dish, drink and dessert combo.

 ## Installation